hpsilva/hpsilva.github.io/_posts/2015-12-01-dealing-with-unicode.md

 > 'Importao'

 unicode_string.encode('ASCII', 'replace')

 > 'Importa??o'
 ```

 ### Unicodedata library
-In deaing with this unicode sort of issues, the best way i have found is to make use of the standard library `unicodedata`, that allow latin unicode characters to degrade nicely into ASCII.
+In deaing with this unicode sort of issues, the best way we have found is to make use of the standard library `unicodedata`, that allow latin unicode characters to degrade nicely into ASCII.

 Unicodedata contains a method `normalize` that is used to return the normal form of the Unicode string.
-Furthermore it has several modes (NFC, NFKC, NFD, NFKD), but as we are just concerned to degrade from Unicode to ASCII, we'll be using `NFKD`, like so
+Furthermore it has several modes (NFC, NFKC, NFD, NFKD), but as we are just concerned to degrade from Unicode to ASCII, we'll be using this time around `NFKD` like so:

 ```python
 unicode_string = 'Importação'